 - Reach out to your doctor for possible treatments or immunotherapy.

-Now that you have read our guide on how to deal with cat allergies and which cat to get for a sneeze-free feline playtime, which cat breed are you going to get?
-Comment your answer below! 🐱🐱🐱
+Now that you have read our guide on how to deal with cat allergies and if are there any hypoallergenic cat breeds, which one are you going to get?
+Comment your answer below!